Trip Ref #10221

 Guesthouse · Mountain hut

 You should be reasonably fit and happy being on the move for 5-6 hours each day.
-No previous cross-country skiing experience is needed.
+No previous skiing experience is needed.

 Learn how to explore and navigate snow-covered landscapes using Nordic skis, before embarking on a unique adventure deep into the Icelandic highlands